 even "worse than 'Look Who’s Talking Now,' 'Major League: Back to the Minors,' and 'Porky’s Revenge' (ouch).
 The Fockers come together for a mixed holiday shindig.
 And if that's not enough to put you in a Hanukkah spirit, there's enough Barbra Streisand and Ben Stiller to last you a lifetime... or at least eight days.

-"Hitched for the Holidays": Starring "Blossom's" Joey Lawrence and actress Emily Hampshire as characters pretending to be a couple to get their families off their backs (only to fall in love for real), this 2012 Hallmark movie has a little Hanukkah and Christmas all mixed in for a perfect blend of light rom-com fun.
+"Blossom" alum Joey Lawrence and Emily Hampshire star as characters pretending to be a couple to get their families off their backs (only to fall in love for real) in this 2012 Hallmark movie has a little Hanukkah and Christmas all mixed in for a perfect blend of light rom-com fun.

 Sony Pictures Classic

-"Call Me By Your Name":
+"Call Me by Your Name" (2017)

 aptly noted, "Call Me By Your Name" is the perfect Hanukkah movie.
-Not only are Elio (Timothee Chalamet) and Oliver (Armie Hammer) both Jewish, the movie also has one of the rare explicit Hanukkah scenes where housekeeper Mafalda makes latkes, Elio plays with gelt (for all you goyim out there, it means money) and there's even a Menorah with seven lit candles.
+Not only are Elio (Timothee Chalamet) and Oliver (Armie Hammer) both Jewish, the movie also has one of the rare explicit Hanukkah scenes in which housekeeper Mafalda makes latkes, Elio plays with gelt (for all you goyim out there, it means money) and there's even a Menorah with seven lit candles.
 And if that's not enough reason to watch, the movie won a gazillion awards including an Oscar for Best Adapted Screenplay.
 Peaches not included.

-"The Holiday": OK, this isn't a Hanukkah movie per se.
-It's actually a very Christmasy.
+OK, this isn't a Hanukkah movie per se.
+It's actually a very Christmas-y.
 But one of neighbors is Jewish and, well, we needed eight films so this one made the cut.
 In any case, if you're a fan of holiday romantic movies, look no further.
 The film stars Kate Winslet as Iris, a freshly dumped British woman who swaps homes with another unlucky in love Californian gal named Amanda (Cameron Diaz) for a much-needed escape.
 The women soon bump into local boys and... well, you can figure out the rest.